skipperbent/simple-php-router/README.md

 // --- your routes goes here ---

 $eventHandler = new EventHandler();

+// Add event that fires when a route is rendered
 $eventHandler->register(EventHandler::EVENT_RENDER_ROUTE, function(EventArgument $argument) {

-   // Fires when route is rendered ...
+   // Get the route by using the special argument for this event.
+   $route = $argument->route;

+   // DO STUFF...

 });